-The bill H. 4000 aims to amend the South Carolina Code of Laws to include provisions for issuing alcohol licenses and permits specifically for performing arts and convention complexes.
-It modifies Section 61-2-100 to allow nonprofit corporations managing these complexes to apply for licenses or permits, designating a qualified officer to hold the license on behalf of the corporation.
-Additionally, it amends Sections 61-4-515 and 61-6-2016 to authorize the issuance of biennial permits and licenses for the on-premises consumption of beer, wine, and alcoholic liquors at events held in these complexes, aligning them with existing provisions for other types of entertainment complexes.
+The bill H. 4000 aims to amend the South Carolina Code of Laws to include performing arts and convention complexes as eligible entities for alcohol licensing.
+Specifically, it modifies Section 61-2-100 to allow nonprofit corporations managing these complexes to obtain licenses or permits, provided they designate a qualified officer to hold the license on their behalf.
+Additionally, the bill amends Sections 61-4-515 and 61-6-2016 to authorize these complexes to obtain biennial permits and licenses for the on-premises consumption of beer, wine, and alcoholic liquors, respectively.

 Statutes affected: